sadscv/JournalReading/articles/2022-夏/【D802】Philip Guston’s paintings are controversial. But here they are.md

+---
+description: **A struggle over artistic freedom suggests a better way out of the culture wars**
+---

 # D802 Philip Guston’s paintings are controversial.
 But here they are

-### **A struggle over artistic freedom suggests a better way out of the culture wars**
 1 “Probably the only thing one can really learn”, Philip Guston eventually concluded, “is the capacity to be able to change.”
 The modern artist’s fate, he said, was “constant change”.
 As a painter he embraced that fate—and in **posterity **his work has proved both an index of change and a challenge to it.
 A new show in Boston charts his restless genius; it is also the canvas for a struggle over art’s freedom and obligations, and the **contested **balance between them.

 > **posterity**：后代